Mirantis/bootc-mke3/docs/runbooks/provision-terraform-vsphere.md

 /MIRANTIS/network/DSwitch-MKEx
 ```

-#### MKEx cluster infrastructure configuration
+#### bootc-mke3 cluster infrastructure configuration

-Variable for MKEx cluster infrastructure are quite self-descriptive.
+Variable for `bootc-mke3` cluster infrastructure are quite self-descriptive.

 Few things that need to be mentioned:
 1. Manager and worker disk sizes should be not less that ones defined in VM template.
 2. IP addresses of managers, workers and gateway should be configured according to vSphere network configuration.
 DNS should be reacheble by VMs.
 3. `cluster_name` variable will be used as a prefix for VM names.
-E.g. if cluster_name = "mkex-cluster", then names of managers will look like this: `mkex-cluster-ctr1`, `mkex-cluster-ctr2`, etc. Names of workers will look like this: `mkex-cluster-wrk1`, `mkex-cluster-wrk2`, etc.
+E.g. if cluster_name = "bootc-mke3-cluster", then names of managers will look like this: `bootc-mke3-cluster-ctr1`, `bootc-mke3-cluster-ctr2`, etc. Names of workers will look like this: `bootc-mke3-cluster-wrk1`, `bootc-mke3-cluster-wrk2`, etc.

 ## Procedure